Volunteer in Syria

 If you’re considering volunteering in Syria, know that your safety is far from guaranteed.
 Both trained aid workers with the top humanitarian organizations and volunteers have died in car bombings, targeted attacks, and airstrikes in recent years.

-While there is a great deal of work to be done in Syria, volunteering there demands a highly technical skill set and well-developed background in risk assessment.
+While there is a great deal of work to be done in Syria, volunteering there demands a highly technical skill set and a well-developed background in risk assessment.
 Before heading to a war-torn area, it is absolutely necessary to understand the risks involved.

 At Go Overseas, we strive to provide the most comprehensive program listings available, with reviews to help you choose the right volunteer abroad program for you.
 Unfortunately, at this time we do not have programs we feel comfortable suggesting if you want to volunteer in Syria.
-You can read the rest of this guide to volunteering in Syria, which includes some global organizations recommendations to start researching volunteer alternatives, use the search page to look for programs, or consider volunteering in a neighboring country to support volunteer efforts in the region around Syria.
-Good countries to consider as alternatives to volunteering in Syria include Jordan, Turkey, Greece, and Lebanon.
+You can read the rest of this guide to volunteering in Syria, which includes some global organizations' recommendations to start researching volunteer alternatives, use the search page to look for programs, or consider volunteering in a neighboring country to support volunteer efforts in the region around Syria.
+Countries to consider as alternatives to volunteering in Syria include Jordan, Turkey, Greece, and Lebanon.

 Do keep in mind that even though you possibly could volunteer in Syria, this doesn't mean that you should.
 Only those who are able to be self-sustaining (speak the language, can fund their trip, provide a valuable skill) should consider heading to Syria in a volunteer role.
 That said, here are a few of the project capacities taking place in Syria: